Yerevan: Russian rule

-During the second Russo-Persian War of the 19th century, the Russo-Persian War of 1826–28, Yerevan was captured by Russian troops under general Ivan Paskevich on 1 October 1827.
+During the second Russo-Persian War of the 19th century, the Russo-Persian War of 1826–1828, Yerevan was captured by Russian troops under general Ivan Paskevich on 1 October 1827.
 It was formally ceded by the Iranians in 1828, following the Treaty of Turkmenchay.
 After 3 centuries of Iranian occupation, Yereven along with the rest of Eastern Armenia designated as the "Armenian Oblast", became part of the Russian Empire, a period that would last until the collapse of the Empire in 1917.

-The Russians sponsored the resettlement process of the Armenian population from Persia and Turkey.
+Although not mentioned specifically by name, article XV of the Turkmenchay treaty was intended solely for the repatriation of those Armenians whose ancestors had been forcibly relocated to Iran in the early 17th century during the Safavid period.
+The Russians sponsored the resettlement process of the Armenian population from Persia and Turkey and spread announcements in Armenian villages.
 Due to the resettlement, the percentage of the Armenian population of Yerevan increased from 28% to 53.8%.
 The resettlement was intended to create Russian power bridgehead in the Middle East.
 In 1829, Armenian repatriates from Persia were resettled in the city and a new quarter was built.

 Yerevan served as the seat of the newly formed Armenian Oblast between 1828 and 1840.
 By the time of Nicholas I's visit in 1837, Yerevan had become an uezd ("county").
 In 1840, the Armenian Oblast was dissolved and its territory incorporated into a new larger province; the Georgia-Imeretia Governorate.
-In 1850 the territory of the former oblast was reorganized into the Erivan Governorate, covering an area of 28,000 km².
-Yerevan was the centre of the newly established governorate.
+In 1850 the territory of the former oblast was reorganised into the Erivan Governorate, covering an area of 28,000 km².
+Yerevan served as the centre of the newly established governorate until 1917.